vinc/vinc.cc/src/computers.html.md

 I'm not completely sure about the [model][2] but I still have the 40 MB hard drive and the manual with a note saying "Type 2121".
-I vaguely remember the processor to be the 20 MHz model but it could have been 16 MHz.
+I vaguely remember the processor to run at 20 MHz but it could have been 16 MHz.

 It was our first desktop computer with a color screen.
 It came from a friend of my father at work I think.
 We probably got it around 1996.
 It was running